 Feb.
 11, 1805 – Explorer Jean Baptiste Charbonneau was born in Fort Mandan in present-day Washburn, North Dakota.

 Feb.
-11, 1815 - British forces take Fort Bowyer on return from defeat at New Orleans, then abandon upon learning that the war is over.
+11, 1815 - British forces took Fort Bowyer on return their from defeat at New Orleans, then abandoned it upon learning that the war was over.

 Feb.
 11, 1820 - Alabama journalist and poet Theodore O'Hara was born in Frankfort, Ky.